BogdanNP/SupplyChain-Blockchain-Hardhat/README.md

 ## Learnings:

-Revert
+Revert:
 If a transaction reverts, from the blockchain's state of view, it's like it never happened.
 No changes are stored.
 But the transaction is still visible off-chain, as a reverted transaction - but still no changes are stored, and this includes also event emittance.

 A reverted transaction is included in a block, so in that sense it's a regular transaction.
 So it does leave a permanent trace

 Delete in dynamic array:
 When you delete an element from a dynamic array, the memory it occupies is not actually freed.
 Instead, the element is simply marked as deleted and will not be returned when you access the array

 Cheatsheet: https://docs.soliditylang.org/en/develop/cheatsheet.html